 Mr. Parmeter, who lives on State Street with his mother and two brothers, said that on Friday and Saturday he stood behind his familys home and heard the sirens being tested.

-After being told about the new system, Mrs. Parmeter said she feels more comfortable about her son fishing in the river again.
+After being told about the new system, Mrs. Parmeter said she feels more comfortable about her son fishing in the riverbed again.

 The incident prompted Brookfield to re-evaluate how the water monitoring system operates, though there hadnt been a problem in more than 20 years, Brookfield Regional Supervisor John B. Gamble said at the time.

 He added that the alarm system originally was supposed to sound only when the four gates were to release water.

 Brookfield has since included the two bladders in that alarm system.

 Brookfield, in its release issued Tuesday announcing the new alarm system, warned that conditions below the hydropower dam are dangerous due to swift currents and rapidly changing water conditions.